fordinator/talking-LLM-chatbot/README.md

 Please none that due to the publicly available nature of OpenAI and ElevenLabs, usage of their services for illegal or sexual, violent or bigoted content is a violation of their terms of service and may result in legal action.

 However I keep a `joi_dirty.py` script on my Discord that you can use to bypass some of these restrictions.
 You'll just have to join and ask me for it.
+It is... a bit more complicated to set up.

 ### Support